NVIDIA/NeMo/README.md

 The stdout and stderr outputs will also be redirected to the `/results/adapter_learning_gpt3_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

-To run the adapter learning pipeline to IA3-learn a 5B GPT-3 model converted checkpoint stored in `/mount/results/gpt3_5b/convert_nemo`, run:
+To run the adapter learning pipeline or the  IA3 learning pipeline on a 5B GPT-3 model converted checkpoint stored in `/mount/results/gpt3_5b/convert_nemo`, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py ia3_learning=gpt3/squad \